-- 1 pound brussels sprouts washed and halved
+- 1 pound Brussels sprouts - washed and halved

-- 1 tbsp extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 tbsp apple cider vinegar
+- 2 tablespoon apple cider vinegar

-- 2 tsp maple syrup
+- 2 teaspoon maple syrup

-- Sea salt and ground black pepper to taste
+- Sea salt - to taste

-- 1/4 cup pine nuts toasted
+- ¼ cup pine nuts - toasted

-Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.
+- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

-While the brussels are baking, heat a skillet over medium heat.
-Add pine nuts and lightly toast until fragrant, about 2-3 minutes.
+- While the Brussels are baking, heat a skillet over medium heat.
+Add pine nuts and toast until fragrant, about 2-3 minutes.
 Be careful not to burn them.

 Happy last week of February/first week of March!